-The project is in development phase with testing and refinement taking place in Hilary term 2021.
+The project is in development phase with testing and refinement taking place in Trinity term 2021.

 The Oxford Research Finder will go live internally.
 The first six months after go live will be used to promote the Oxford Research Finder amongst the different stakeholder communities, to encourage researchers to update their profiles and research activity information in Symplectic Elements, and to gather views and suggestions to make it a public-facing tool.